MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-connect-to-arc.md

 ms.custom: template-how-to
 ---

-# Connect your AKS on Windows cluster to Arc
+# Connect your AKS Edge Essentials cluster to Arc

-This section shows how to connect your AKS-IoT cluster to [Azure Arc](/azure/azure-arc/kubernetes/overview) so that you can monitor the health of your cluster on the Azure portal.
+This section shows how to connect your AKS Edge Essentials cluster to [Azure Arc](/azure/azure-arc/kubernetes/overview) so that you can monitor the health of your cluster on the Azure portal.

 > [!IMPORTANT]
 > If you do not have a cluster installed, create a [single node cluster](aks-edge-howto-single-node-deployment.md) and follow the steps to deploy.